N.b. this document is partially based on the rules used at the Nordic Historical Fencing League and Swordfish.

 Afterblows (being hit within one tempo of hitting the opponent) and double hits (hitting the opponent with an attack that was initiated during an attack by the opponent and both being hit) are treated the same.
 In these cases the judges will show and the referee will call out the scores for each fighter, but only the difference in the score will be noted.

-- It is forbidden to attack the back of the head, back of the neck, the groin, the hamstrings, back of the knees, achilles tendons and the spine.
+- It is forbidden to attack the back of the head, the neck, the groin, the hamstrings, achilles tendons and the spine.

 - Throws may not be done where both the opponents feet lose contact with the mat.
 Lifting the opponent is allowed, and will be scored as wrestling dominance.
 Tripping is allowed.